AET-DevOps25/team-zen/README.md

 <!-- AWS DEPLOYMENT -->
 ## AWS Deployment

-ZenAI supports AWS EC2 deployment using GitHub Actions and Ansible for automated deployment.
+AWS EC2 deployment using GitHub Actions and Ansible for automated deployment is also supported.
 You can provision the infrastructure using either Terraform (automated) or manual setup.

 ### Prerequisites

 1. **AWS Account** with appropriate permissions
 2. **GitHub repository** with admin access to configure secrets
+3. **Terraform** installed locally (for infrastructure provisioning)
+4. **AWS CLI** configured with your credentials
+   - Run `aws configure` to set up your AWS Access Key ID, Secret Access Key, and default region
+   - For temporary credentials (like from AWS Academy or SSO), you may also need to set session tokens:
+     ```bash
+     aws configure set aws_session_token YOUR_SESSION_TOKEN
+     ```
+   - Verify your configuration with: `aws sts get-caller-identity`

 ### Automated Infrastructure with Terraform